 What interest rate can you expect from a business loan?

 The interest rate on a business loan is largely determined based on an independent assessment of your circumstances.
-There are literally thousands of unsecured business loans available to business owners on the market right now with interest rates ranging from a few percents to over 10 percent, with large variants of rates due to the large marketplace.
+There are literally thousands of unsecured business loans available to business owners on the market right now with interest rates ranging from a few percent to over 10 percent, with large variants of rates due to the large marketplace.
 Arrangement fees are also another cost to be taken in to account with unsecured loans.

 What is an interest rate?

 An interest rate is the percentage of money a lender will earn back from the amount you borrow.
 So, if the interest rate is 7.1%, the lender will receive the amount you borrow back plus 7.1%.
 The annual percentage rate (APR) is simply the way lenders describe the cost of borrowing over a year.

 What’s a good rate for unsecured business loans?